-Extension of Time Special Consideration Request Process
+Missed Assignment Special Consideration Request Process

-Students who seek to be granted more time to complete their term work beyond the due date without penalty, owing to circumstances beyond their control (e.g., illness, or an accident), must do so by submitting a request directly to the Instructor for the period up to and including the last day of the term.
+Students who miss the in-class assignment (presentation), owing to circumstances beyond their control (e.g., illness, or an accident), must submit a request directly to the Instructor (see above for the documentation required).
+If approved, the student will be required to do a 10 minute presentation, on their assigned topic, during the next class.
 The decision as to whether or not to apply a penalty for the specified period rests with the Instructor.